Entangling cavity-magnon polaritons by interacting with phonons: Introduction

-In this Letter, we offer a route to solve this fundamental problem.
-We show that by introducing a third bosonic mode that is {\it dispersively} coupled to one of the two strongly-coupled bosonic modes, the two polariton modes can be entangled in a stationary state.
-The third mode is used to introduce the parametric down-conversion (PDC) (state-swap) interaction associated with the lower (higher)-frequency polariton mode.
-By appropriately adjusting the strengths of the PDC and the state-swap interactions, the two polariton modes get entangled via the mediation of the third mode.
-The entanglement mechanism is designed for strongly-coupled bosonic systems, and is general in that it can be applied to many different kinds of bosonic systems.
+Here, we offer a route to solve this fundamental problem.
+We show that by introducing a phonon mode that is {\it dispersively} coupled to the magnon mode (thus forming the cavity magnomechanical system~\cite{Zuo24}), the two CMPs can be entangled in a stationary state. {The phonon mode introduces a parametric down-conversion (PDC) interaction associated with the lower-frequency polariton, while a state-swap interaction related to the higher-frequency polariton.} By appropriately adjusting the strengths of the PDC and the state-swap interactions, the two CMPs get entangled via the mediation of phonons.
+The entanglement is robust against thermal noises and dissipation rates of the three modes.

+The paper is structured as follows.
+In Sec.~\ref{model}, we introduce the model and provide the Hamiltonian and Langevin equations of the system.
+We further derive the linearized Langevin equations for the quantum fluctuations of the system and show how to obtain the steady-state solutions.
+In Sec.~\ref{resul}, we explain the underlying mechanism for achieving the steady-state entanglement of the two CMPs and of the associated two cavity output modes, and present the main results.
+We then provide optimal conditions for the entanglement and study the effects of the dissipations and input noises of the system on the entanglement.
+Finally, we summarize our findings in Sec.~\ref{conc}.